ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Update of Access Rights # {#sec-rs-update-access-rights}

-With reference to the access the stored access token T_OLD and the latest uploaded access token T_NEW considered in {{sec-rs-c-created}}, the RS proceeds as follows.
+With reference to the stored access token T_OLD and the latest uploaded access token T_NEW considered in {{sec-rs-c-created}}, the RS proceeds as follows.

-* The AS associates T_NEW with the same tuple (SeriesId, Aud, AuthCred) with which T_OLD was associated.
+* The RS associates T_NEW with the same tuple (SeriesId, Aud, AuthCred) with which T_OLD was associated.

-* The AS associates T_NEW with the Recipient Context pertaining to the client that is included within the Group OSCORE Security Context used in the OSCORE group pertaining to T_NEW, i.e., the same Recipient Context with which T_OLD was associated.
+* The RS associates T_NEW with the Recipient Context pertaining to the client that is included within the Group OSCORE Security Context used in the OSCORE group pertaining to T_NEW, i.e., the same Recipient Context with which T_OLD was associated.

-* The AS replaces T_OLD with T_NEW.
+* The RS supersedes T_OLD with T_NEW.

-Finally, the RS MUST send a 2.01 (Created) response to the client, as defined in {{Section 5.10.1 of RFC9200}}.
+Finally, the RS MUST reply with a 2.01 (Created) response, as defined in {{Section 5.10.1 of RFC9200}}.

 ## Access Rights Verification ## {#sec-c-rs-access-rights}